LieuweJ/tic-tac-dojo/NOTES.md

 - R: rename Player_1, Player_2 to something like PlayerMarker.
 - R: Use a type for the board, other than string
+- R: Refactor index.ts: Rename file and class in file.

 🚧 WIP
-- R: Refactor Game.ts: Rename file and move types to different file.
+- Game asks players to move until won.

 ⚠️ TODO
-- Game asks players to move until won.
 - Game asks players to move until tie.

 🅿️ PARKED